A topic from the subject of Biochemistry in Chemistry.

 Conclusion

-Genetics and biochemical evolution is a rapidly growing field of study that is providing new insights into the history of life on Earth and the mechanisms that drive evolution.
+Genetics and biochemical evolution is a rapidly growing field of study providing new insights into the history of life on Earth and the mechanisms that drive evolution.
 By understanding the genetic and biochemical changes that have occurred over time, we can gain a better understanding of ourselves and our place in the universe.

 Genetics and Biochemical Evolution